KillerCodeMonkey/ionicScroller/README.md

 # ionicScroller

-ionicScroller is an [Angular.js](http://angularjs.org/) and ionic-framework extension for simple scroll-top, -bottom, -to functionality.
+ionicScroller is an [Angular.js](http://angularjs.org/) and [Ionic Framework](http://ionicframework.com/) extension for simple scroll-top, -bottom, -to functionality.

 Installation
 ============